-D: I Bid An offer made to buy a security Ask, Offer The price a seller is willing to accept for a security Spread The difference between the bid and ask price prices for a security, an indicator of supply (ask) and demand (bid) NBBO National Best Bid and Offer Locked Market A market is locked if the bid price equals the ask price Crossed Market A bid is entered higher than the offer or an offer is entered lower than the bid Opening Cross To determine the opening price of a stock, accumulating all buy and sell interest a few minutes before the market open Closing Cross To determine the closing price of a stock, accumulating all buy and sell interest a few minutes before the market close Order Types AON All or none; an order to buy or sell a stock that must be executed in its entirety, or not executed at all Block Trades with at least 10,000 shares in the order Day Order is good only for that trading day, else cancelled FOK Fill or kill; must be filled immediately and in its entirety or not at all Limit An order to buy or sell a security at a specific price or better Market An order to buy or sell a security immediately; guarantees execution but not the execution price Stop (or stop-loss) An order to buy or sell a stock once the price of the stock reaches the specified price, known as the stop price Call The right to buy the underlying security, on or before expiration Put The right to sell the underlying security, on or before expiration Holder The buyer of the contract Writer The seller of the contract American Option may be exercised on any trading day on or before expiration European Option may only be exercised on expiration Exercise To put into effect the right specified in a contract Underlying The instrument on which the options contract is based; the asset/security being bought or sold upon exercise notification Expiration The set date at which the options contract ends, or ceases to exist, or the last day it can be traded Stock Price The price at which the underlying stock is trading, fluctuates continuously Strike Price The set price at which the options contract is exercised, or acted upon Premium The price the option contract trades at, or the purchase price, which fluctuates constantly Time Decay The time value portion of an option's premium decreases as time passes; the longer the option's life, the greater the probability 2004) the option will move in the money Intrinsic Value The in-the-money portion of an option's premium Time Value (Extrinsic value) The option premium (price) of the option minus intrinsic value; assigned by external factors (passage of time, volatility, interest rates, dividends, etc.) In-the-Money For a call option, when the stock price is greater than the strike price; reversed for put options At-the Money Stock price is identical to the strike price; the option has no intrinsic value Out-of-the-Money For a call option, when the stock price is less than the strike price; reversed for put options Cat-or-tric-wioney To a dail option, when the stock price is 1000 than the strike price, reversed for put options Investors Institutional Organization, fewer protective regulations as assumed to be more knowledgeable and better able to protect themselves Retail Individual, a non-professional investor, either advised or self directed Types of institution all investors, asset managers, and owment funds, mutual funds, hedge funds, nension funds, etc.
+Bid An offer made to buy a security Ask, Offer The price a seller is willing to accept for a security Spread The difference between the bid and ask price prices for a security, an indicator of supply (ask) and demand (bid) NBBO National Best Bid and Offer Locked Market A market is locked if the bid price equals the ask price Crossed Market A bid is entered higher than the offer or an offer is entered lower than the bid Opening Cross To determine the opening price of a stock, accumulating all buy and sell interest a few minutes before the market open Closing Cross To determine the closing price of a stock, accumulating all buy and sell interest a few minutes before the market close Order Types AON All or none; an order to buy or sell a stock that must be executed in its entirety, or not executed at all Block Trades with at least 10,000 shares in the order Day Order is good only for that trading day, else cancelled FOK Fill or kill; must be filled immediately and in its entirety or not at all Limit An order to buy or sell a security at a specific price or better Market An order to buy or sell a security immediately; guarantees execution but not the execution price Stop (or stop-loss) An order to buy or sell a stock once the price of the stock reaches the specified price, known as the stop price Call The right to buy the underlying security, on or before expiration Put The right to sell the underlying security, on or before expiration Holder The buyer of the contract Writer The seller of the contract American Option may be exercised on any trading day on or before expiration European Option may only be exercised on expiration Exercise To put into effect the right specified in a contract Underlying The instrument on which the options contract is based; the asset/security being bought or sold upon exercise notification Expiration The set date at which the options contract ends, or ceases to exist, or the last day it can be traded Stock Price The price at which the underlying stock is trading, fluctuates continuously Strike Price The set price at which the options contract is exercised, or acted upon Premium The price the option contract trades at, or the purchase price, which fluctuates constantly Time Decay The time value portion of an option's premium decreases as time passes; the longer the option's life, the greater the probability the option will move in the money Intrinsic Value The in-the-money portion of an option's premium Time Value (Extrinsic value) The option premium (price) of the option minus intrinsic value; assigned by external factors (passage of time, volatility, interest rates, dividends, etc.) In-the-Money For a call option, when the stock price is greater than the strike price; reversed for put options At-the Money Stock price is identical to the strike price; the option has no intrinsic value Out-of-the-Money For a call option, when the stock price is less than the strike price; reversed for put options Investors Institutional Organization, fewer protective regulations as assumed to be more knowledgeable and better able to protect themselves Retail Individual, a non-professional investor; either advised or self directed Types of institution al investors: asset managers, endowment funds, mutual funds, hedge funds, pension funds, etc.